algorithmlover2016/grpc_learn_notes/kubernetes/tutorial/secrets.md

 ```
 username: the user name for authentication;
 password: the password or token for authentication.
 ```
 ***Note***:
-* Both values for the above two keys are **base64** encoded strings.
+    > Both values for the above two keys are **base64** encoded strings.<br>
-* You can, of course, provide the clear text content using the stringData for Secret creation.
+    > You can, of course, provide the clear text content using the stringData for Secret creation.<br>

 ```
 # an example config for a basic authentication Secret: